Azure/terraform-azurerm-avm-ptn-virtualwan/examples/vhub-module/_header.md

 # VHUB example

-This is the VHUB using sub module example.
+This is the VHUB using submodule example.